- Primary Course Components

 - In addition to teaching the technical skills necessary for programming, we will also teach the social implications of computer science.
 In doing so, we will directly address the contributions of underrepresented groups to the field, which are often overlooked.

-- Discrimination or disrespect on the basis of race, ethnicity, religion, socioeconomic status, ability, gender, or sexual orientation will be tolerated under no circumstances.
-Should someone make you feel uncomfortable or disrespected in any way, please let Madeleine or Deeksha know immediately via email or by coming to office hours.
-You can also fill out the EECS Incident Reporting Form.
+- Discrimination or disrespect on the basis of race, ethnicity, religion, socioeconomic status, ability, gender, or sexual orientation will not be tolerated under any circumstances.
+Should someone make you feel uncomfortable or disrespected in any way, please let the instructor know immediately via email (vedansh@) or by attending Instructor OH.
+You may also fill out the EECS Incident Reporting Form.